Matt Strahm: Amateur career

 Strahm attended West Fargo High School in West Fargo, North Dakota.
 He played for the school's baseball team as a pitcher, considering himself to be the third-best pitcher on his team.
 Attending a tryout at the University of Kansas, Strahm caught the attention of a coach from the college baseball team of Neosho County Community College.
+In summer 2011, he played for the Rochester Honkers of the Northwoods League.
 In 2012, he pitched to a 9–3 win–loss record and a 1.48 earned run average (ERA), helping the Neosho County Panthers reach the 2012 National Junior College Athletic Association World Series.
 After two seasons with Neosho, Strahm committed to transfer to the University of Nebraska–Lincoln.